- 1 How To Play Yukon Solitaire

 Yukon Solitaire Setup

-To play Yukon solitaire, you will need one standard playing card deck.
+To play Yukon card game, you will need one standard playing card deck.
 Remove the jokers and follow these instructions to set up:

 - Shuffle the deck.